Communication

 ChannelStatus

-- active - Channel is active and messages can be send to/from
+• active - The channel is active, and messages can be sent to/from

-- blocked - Channel is blocked for unexpected reason
+• blocked - Channel is blocked for an unexpected reason

-- deleted - Channel is explicitly deleted by user/business
+• deleted - The channel is explicitly deleted by the user/business

 ChannelType

-- transactional - Channel dedicated for regular messaging
+• transactional - Channel dedicated to regular messaging

-- promotional - Channel dedicated for promotional offers
+• promotional - Channel dedicated to promotional offers

 SessionStatus

-- pending - Session has been created and waiting for confirmation
+• pending - Session has been created and is waiting for confirmation

 MessageStatus

-- pending - New message was received by service but not yet displayed to user/business
+• pending - A new message was received by the service but not yet displayed to the user/business

-- received - Message was successfully displayed to user/business
+• received - Message was successfully displayed to the user/business

 Appendix 3: Typing Indication

-The payload vcita sends upon typing state change is:
+The payload inTandem sends upon typing state change is:

 {